rxhxt/R5-Educate-App/README.md

 **2. [UI for Giving Tests](/Giving%20Tests/UI)**<br>

-This module will be useful for students for giving tests on the platform<br>
+This module will be useful to students for giving tests on the platform<br>

-**Instructions for usage:** Copy all the 3 files, index.html, style.css, script.js in the same folder and then open index.html on your browser.<br>
+**Instructions for usage:** Copy all the 3 files, index.html, style.css, script.js in the same folder, and then open index.html on your browser.<br>
 &nbsp;&nbsp;&nbsp;a. [index.html](/Giving%20Tests/UI/index.html)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This file includes the HTML for Giving Tests module<br>
 &nbsp;&nbsp;&nbsp;a. [script.js](/Giving%20Tests/UI/script.js)<br>